The Latest: Defense presents testimony in SEAL murder case

 Defense attorneys for a Navy SEAL accused of killing a wounded prisoner in Iraq say the Navy has indicated to them that fellow SEALs who had taken the stand could be prosecuted for earlier acts despite being granted immunity.

-Defense attorney Timothy Parlatore told the judge Wednesday that he had received an email from prosecutors stating that SEALs who testified at the court martial of Chief Edward Gallagher could face prosecution if they had given false official statements to investigators.
+Defense attorney Timothy Parlatore told the judge Wednesday that he had received an email from the convening authority - the Navy’s chain of command - stating that SEALs who testified at the court martial of Chief Edward Gallagher could face prosecution if they had given false official statements to investigators.

 One witness, Corey Scott, a medic, shocked the courtroom last week when he said that he - not Gallagher - killed the militant.

-Note: This item has been corrected to reflect that the email came from the Navy’s chain of command, not prosecutors.